unixfreaxjp/dyrerouters/CONTRIBUTING.md

-1. Send this project the issue.
+1. For additional send this project the issue.
-2. For, modify, branching and send message.
+2. To  modify, branching and pull request please send message.
+3. Forking & cloning at will, the project now contains three branches.

 Thanks / @unixfreaxjp